FullSoundBox/dronethoughts.github.io/_posts/2024-1-13-Samba_sharing.markdown

 So in the end I was able to store some files that take up some space aside from my laptop, and then open them from any device connected to my network.

 Some notes on this setup are, that we may need to fix the IP of the mini PC, so it doesn't change every restart.
-I haven't had issues with this, though.
-The IP is always the same.
+I haven't had issues with this, though, the IP have always been the same.

 Also, the power consumption has improved a lot on single board PCs, like a Raspberry Pi I have lying around, so it would be more power efficient to use it.
 The only downside is that I don't have a SATA-USB hard disk drive reader that is reliable enough for the Raspbery Pi.
 So, even when this is not power efficient, it works for now.